Bessonov/ansible-role-docker/README.md

 (optional) `docker_engine_version` specifies docker-engine version.
 You can also downgrade version, but be aware that docker doesn't like this and can fail to start or to work properly.

 (optional) `docker_engine_allow_non_root` specifies a list with users, which should be added to `docker` group for non root access to docker.
 Users need to relogin or use `newgrp docker` to activate group for current shell.
-Be aware of security risk.
+Be aware of security risk, because it's same as to give a root access to users.

 Dependencies
 ------------

-No special dependencies.
+No dependencies.

 Example Playbook
 ----------------